-- 1. Contractor shall establish an ongoing quality assessment and performance improvement program consistent with Article II.F.1 of this Agreement. - 2.
+- Contractor shall establish an ongoing quality assessment and performance improvement program consistent with Article II.F.1 of this Agreement. - 2.
 CMS, in consultation with DHCS and other stakeholders, may specify performance measures and topics for performance improvement projects to be required by DHCS in this Agreement. - 3.
 Performance improvement projects shall be designed to achieve, through ongoing measurements and intervention, significant improvement, sustained over time, in clinical care and non-clinical care areas that are expected to have a favorable effect on health outcomes and beneficiary satisfaction. - 4.
 The monitoring of accessibility of services outlined in the Quality Improvement (QI) Plan will at a minimum include: - i.
 Timeliness of first initial contact to face-to-face appointment. - ii.
 Frequency of follow-up appointments in accordance with individualized treatment plans. - iii.
 Timeliness of services of the first dose of OTP/NTP services. - iv.
 Access to after-hours care. - v.
 Responsiveness of the beneficiary access line. - vi.
 Strategies to reduce avoidable hospitalizations. - vii.
 Coordination of physical and mental health services with waiver services at the provider level. - viii.
 Assessment of the beneficiaries' experiences. - ix.
 Telephone access line and services in the prevalent non-English languages. - 5.
-The Contractor's QI program shall monitor the Contractor's service delivery system with the aim of improving the processes

-- of providing care and better meeting the needs of its beneficiaries.
+The Contractor's QI program shall monitor the Contractor's service delivery system with the aim of improving the processes of providing care and better meeting the needs of its beneficiaries.
 The QI Program shall be accountable to the Contractor's Director. - 6.
 The Contractor shall establish a QI Committee to review the quality of SUD treatment services provided to beneficiaries.
 The QI Committee shall recommend policy decisions; review and evaluate the results of QI activities, including performance improvement projects; institute needed QI actions; ensure follow-up of QI processes; and document QI Committee meeting minutes regarding decisions and actions taken.

-The QI committee shall recommend policy decisions; review and evaluate the results of QI activities; institute needed QI actions, ensure follow-up of QI process and document QI committee minutes regarding decisions and actions taken. - 7.
-Each Contractor's QI Committee shall review the following data at a minimum on a quarterly basis since external quality review (EQR) site reviews will begin after county implementation.
+- 7. The Contractor's QI Committee shall review the following data at a minimum on a quarterly basis since external quality review (EQR) site reviews will begin after county implementation.
 The External Quality Review Organization (EQRO) shall measure defined data elements to assess the quality of service provided by the Contractor.
-These data elements shall be incorporated into the EQRO protocol: - Number of days to first DMC-ODS service at appropriate level of care after referral. - ii.
+These data elements shall be incorporated into the EQRO protocol: - i.
+Number of days to first DMC-ODS service at appropriate level of care after referral. - ii.
 Existence of a 24/7 telephone access line with prevalent non-English language(s). - iii.
 Access to DMC-ODS services with translation services in the prevalent non-English language(s). - 8.
 Operation of the QI program shall include substantial involvement by a licensed SUD staff person. - 9.
 The QI Program shall include active participation by the Contractor's practitioners and providers, as well as beneficiaries and family members, in the planning, design and execution of the QI Program. - 10.
-The Contractor shall maintain a minimum of two active Performance Improvement Projects (PIPs) that meet the criteria in 42 CFR 438.240330(b)(1) and (d).
-Performance improvement projects shall focus on a clinical area, as well as one non-clinical area. - 11.PIPs shall:
+The Contractor shall maintain a minimum of two active Performance Improvement Projects (PIPs) that meet the criteria in 42 CFR 438.330(b)(1) and (d).
+Performance improvement projects shall focus on a clinical area, as well as one non-clinical area.

+11. PIPs shall:

 - i.
 Measure performance using required quality indicators. - ii.
 Implement system interventions to achieve improvement in quality. - iii.
 Evaluate the effectiveness of interventions. - iv.
-Plan and initiate activities for increasing or sustaining improvement. - 12.The Contractor shall report the status and results of each PIP to DHCS, as requested. - 13.Each PIP shall be completed in a reasonable time period so as to generally allow information on the success of PIPs in the aggregate to produce new information on quality of care annually.
+Plan and initiate activities for increasing or sustaining improvement. - 12.
+The Contractor shall report the status and results of each PIP to DHCS, as requested. - 13.
+Each PIP shall be completed in a reasonable time period so as to generally allow information on the success of PIPs in the aggregate to produce new information on quality of care annually.